revision: 2026年3月25日 6:01:23

 > Are there any apps that I can patch with ReVanced?

-> I saw in ReVanced Manager settings that there's "Show universal patches", should I enable it?
+> I saw in ReVanced Manager settings that there's "Allow using universal patches", should I enable it?

 - You can enable it, but there's no guarantee that all apps can be patched and will work with them.
 It will however depend from app to app and may have different side effects

-> I saw at https://revanced.app/patches that there's lots of compatible app versions outside of the suggested version, but it's preventing me from patching them
+> I saw that there's lots of compatible app versions outside of the suggested version, but it's preventing me from patching them

 - Disable the

-Require suggested app version and Version compatibility check in ReVanced Manager settings
+Require suggested app version and enable Turn off version compatibility check in ReVanced Manager settings

 - But take note: The patching process may produce different results, such as a certain patch failing for that version